thebigez8/adulting/md/discernment.md

 ## Discerning God's Will for Your Life

+My discernment journey was a meandering one.
+I consider it to have five phases, each with a corresponding lesson.
+This is my journey:

 ### Step 1: Get yourself into a state of grace

 I consider my discernment to have begun in college.
 I had fallen away from the Church for a while.
 I was like an onion: my innermost desire (whether I knew it or not) was for God.
 My inner life, however, was not into my faith and did not trust God.
-My outer life still *looked*  like a Catholic; I still went to church and even confession (?!), but in reality I was steeped in sin.
+My outer life still *looked*  like a Catholic; I still went to church and even confession (?!), but in reality, I was steeped in sin.

 The first rule of the discernment of spirits (which, of course, I had no idea about at the time)